ra1ndr0ps/Mind-Palace/README.md

 # Mind Palace

-A client/server application which showcases use of CI/CD tools, Python packages and software design patterns.
+A client/server application which showcases use of CI/CD tools, advanced Python topics and software design patterns.

 See [full documentation](https://mind-palace.readthedocs.io/).